mkrumholz/mkrumholz/README.md

 # Molly Krumholz (she/her)

 I'm a backend developer who cares about strong commnunities and lives for exploring in nature.
-I love to build sytems that are elegant and secure, and also just a delight for other developers to work in.
+I love to build sytems that are elegant and secure, and also just a delight for other developers.
 Ruby is my home base because its a language that centers its human community without shying away from the challenges of growth and innovation.
+However, a core part of this job (and if you ask me, one of the best parts) is living in a constant state of curiosity.
+Your unsolved problems are also your finest opportunities.

-Ask me about thruhiking 🎒, ultra-running 🏃🏻‍♀️‍, climbing 🧗🏼‍♀️, splitboarding 🏂, cycling 🚴🏼‍♀️, gardening 🌱, and baking 🥐.
+You can also ask me about thruhiking 🎒, ultra-running 🏃🏻‍♀️‍, climbing 🧗🏼‍♀️, splitboarding 🏂, cycling 🚴🏼‍♀️, gardening 🌱, and baking 🥐.

 ## Connect With Me